VALORANT Agent tier list (Patch 7.12): Best Agents in Episode 7 Act 3

 His abilities allow him to control an entire site on his own, locking it down for teammates to rotate, and because of how cheap they are you can consistently use them.
 Plus, his ultimate is one of the very best for gaining information and forcing enemies to go all-in or pull out.

 One of the newest Agents currently is Gekko, who initially positioned himself as one of the most feared Agents in the game.
 However, a couple of nerfs from patch 7.03 brought him back in line with the rest of the characters in the game, which sees him currently sit in B-tier as of 7.12.

 His zoning and control abilities can be very powerful in the right hands, but they are no longer as easy to use as they once were.

 Astra has benefits that no other character has, such as global map presence and a tonne of varied utility abilities, but to pull this off you need a lot of skill (or experience with RTS/MOBA games).

-That's all for our VALORANT agent tier list, and now you know which characters are the best picks in the latest 6.0 update for Episode 6 Act I.
+That's all for our VALORANT Agent tier list for patch 7.12, and now you know what the best VALORANT agents are in the current season.